-Continuous leave without pay for periods in excess of 160 work hours must be approved by the employee's Bureau Commander.
-Continuous leave without pay in excess of ninety (90) calendar days must be approved by the Division Head, Division Head of Human Resources, and the Sheriff.
+Continuous leave without pay for periods in excess of 160 work hours, exclusive of FMLA and/or ADA, must be approved by the employee's Bureau Commander.
+Continuous leave without pay in excess of ninety (90) calendar days must also be approved by the Division Head and the Sheriff, or the Sheriff's designee in the Sheriff's absence.